 The way the MEL Science kits work is that they send you a new kit every month.
 I was dubious at first, having not been a subscription box kinda guy.
 But, I'm won over by these.
 Pacing things out this way avoids a flash of interest, followed by completely forgetting about it, which is what happens to so many other things in our house.

 I'll leave the details about particular kits and experiments for another day, but for now, I'll give you the TL;DR verdict.
 I love it!
 As a lifelong chemist and a passionate educator, I'm really impressed with these kits.
 The experiments are actually much more interesting than what was in the old-fashioned kits I played with as a kid.

 The starter kit comes with some real glassware.
 For instance there's a proper Erlenmeyer flask and a beaker.
 I'm also impressed that the kits have real, 'fair dinkum' chemicals.
 Nothing crazy toxic, mind you, but not just a bit of vinegar and 'bicarb'.
+I'd recommend adult supervision, particularly kids younger than high school age.
 And the information given with each experiment is fantastic - it's scientifically accurate, pitched at an appropriate level and leads the kids to question what they're doing and think like scientists!
 As a small example, here is a "tin hedgehog" my kids made:

 I was so impressed, and just a little annoyed...

 I have to admit, I was equal parts annoyed and impressed: